 Public Administration examines the methods and procedures of governmental administration and the control of public bureaucracies in democratic societies.
+Prerequisite(s): POLS 1101.

 POLS 3350 - International Relations (3-0-3)

 International Relations examines the international order, conflict and war, determinants of foreign policy, global actors and the dynamics of political interaction between nation-states.